One Day in Hallstatt Itinerary: The Perfect Hallstatt Day Trip

 Small Island

-It takes 15 minutes to walk to Small Island from Marktplatz, so you might want to make this either your first stop or last stop of the morning on your Hallstatt itinerary.
+It takes about 15 minutes to walk here from Marktplatz, so it works well as either your first stop of the day or your last stop before heading back into the center during your Hallstatt itinerary.

 Salzbergwerk Hallstatt